 Remember, when you are executing this drill ‘for real’, with shaking buildings, unstable floors and unsteady roof fittings you won’t have time to think.
 You get down to keep your centre of gravity low so you won’t fall over, you get under safe cover so you don’t get hit by anything, and you grab hold of your cover with your paws.

 - Get under COVER or cover your head and neck against falling debris

 In 2015 there was a worldwide event called ShakeOut.
 It was meant to raise consciousness about safety in quake prone areas worldwide.
 Weta Workshop and Thunderbirds were brought in to get the message home to youngsters and their families in a fun video.

-We finish with a bit of quick fun.
+We will finish our quite serious report with a bit of quick fun.
 Dad’s cd collection is in custom shelves and, thankfully, they are tightly packed so they just moved out a couple of inches or about 5 cms.
 He has to push them all back – like this!

 CD’s stirred but not shaken! from Marjorie Dawson on Vimeo.